TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

 git remote add upstream https://github.com/TNO-Tulipa/TulipaBulb.jl
 ```

-- Open this project in your editor, activate and instantiate the project.
+5. Open this project in your editor.
+6. On Julia, activate and instantiate the project under the package mode.
-- Run the tests to make sure that everything is working as expected.
+7. Run the tests to make sure that everything is working as expected.

 ## Linting and formatting